ww-daniel-mora/presentations/introduction/introduction.md

 trade-offs when appropriate.
 Sometimes these trade-offs involve some short term pain.

+## Expectations you should have of me
+* I am here to support you
+* I will ask challenging questions
+* I will support your career growth
+* I am accountable to my commitments

 ## Expectations I have of you
-* You are the first owner of your career
+* Own your career
-* You are accountable to your commitments
+* Operate as a team
+* Be a professional
 * Escalate when you get stuck
-* You are the expert
-* Act as a professional
-* Operate as a team
+* Be accountable to your commitments

 Note:
 * You own your career.
 If you are not getting what you want out of your time here at Plaid you